Physiotherapist Grade 2 - Community

 About You

-You are a confident, experienced Physiotherapist who enjoys variety, autonomy, and meaningful client interaction.
+You are a confident and experienced Physiotherapist who enjoys variety, autonomy, and meaningful client interaction.

 You bring strong clinical reasoning and assessment skills, along with the ability to engage, educate, and empower clients and carers to support safe recovery at home.

-You thrive in environments where you can work both independently and as part of a collaborative team, and you are motivated by improving outcomes for people with complex needs.
+You thrive in environments where you can work both independently and as part of a collaborative team, and you're motivated by improving outcomes for people with complex needs.

 You will bring: